-On Christmas Eve in 2002, Laci Peterson went missing in Modesto, California.
-At the time, she was seven months pregnant.
-Her husband, Scott, quickly became the prime suspect.
-In April of 2003, locals found the body of a male fetus washed up on the shore of the San Francisco Bay.
-Only a day later, a woman walking her dog discovered the headless torso of a woman not far from the infant's corpse.
-Investigators identified them as Laci Peterson and the couple's unborn child, Connor Peterson.
-Scott Peterson was arrested shortly thereafter.
+In 2002 on Christmas Eve, Laci Peterson went missing in Modesto, CA. At the time, she was in her seventh month of pregnancy.
+Police quickly suspected her husband Scott Peterson as the prime suspect.
+In April 2003, locals found the body of a male fetus washed up on the shore of the San Francisco Bay.
+Only a day later, a woman walking her dog discovered the headless torso of a woman, which turned up not far from where the infant's corpse appeared the day before.
+Investigators identified the bodies as Laci's and that of her unborn child, Connor Peterson.
+Authorities arrested Scott shortly thereafter.

-Scott Peterson has never admitted to the crime, and to this day, Scott maintains his innocence.
-Detectives and the jury feel, however, that the circumstantial evidence against Scott is insurmountable.
-As of April 2018, he sits on death row, where he attempts to appeal his conviction.
+Scott has never admitted to the crime, and to this day, he maintains his innocence.
+Detectives and the jury believe, however, the circumstantial evidence against him is insurmountable.
+As of April 2018, Scott sits on death row, seeking to appeal his conviction.

 Laci's Unborn Child Likely Stayed In The Uterus For Weeks

-Laci's unborn child, Connor Peterson, was not nearly as decomposed as Laci, even though they were both submerged in the bay for several months.
+The body of Laci's unborn child, Connor, did not decompose as quickly as Laci's had, even though they were both were underwater for several months.
 One expert said during the trial, "If [Connor] had spent substantial unprotected time in the water like Laci did, he would have been eaten.
 There simply wouldn't have been anything left."

-Nylon rope around the child's neck led the defense to claim that the baby was carried to full term before his death, but the prosecution determined that the rope became wrapped around the baby's neck postmortem, after he emerged from Laci's body.
+Nylon rope around the child's neck led the defense to claim that Laci carried her baby to full term before his death.
+Conversely, the prosecution determined that the rope became wrapped around the baby's neck postmortem, after he emerged from Laci's body.
 The baby came out of Laci's decomposing uterus rather than from her cervix.

 Peterson Told His Mistress His Wife Was Dead Before She Actually Died